thankthemaker/sharespresso/CoffeemakerPS/Readme.md

 ## Initialize BLE-Module (optional)
 If you'd like to use a BLE-module and the native Android App, please follow the description of the c't magazin.
 We prefer to use our
 Ionic3-App :)

+## Understand the modules
+If you'd like to make changes to the code, please take a look at the [documentation of the modules](Modules.md).